mindscan-de/Tutorials/0x06_LanguageModel_ULMFiT/README.md

 * You can have a general building block, which helps you to work on top of this model, providing your own new Languag tasks
   * By replacing the last layer and gradually retraining the lower layers, you can change the tasks your Model should/can achive
   * Since the model already converged to a general task, it can be easily shifted its attention to a slightly different task
-* The proposed training method also provides a way to avoid catastrophic learning, where the model looses its ability to perform the former task, after being trained for the special task
+* The proposed training method also provides a way to avoid catastrophic learning, where the model usually looses its ability to perform the former task, after being trained for the special task
   * This loss of ability, usually means the model is trained too much and is overfiting on the new task, and therefore looses the ability to generalize
+  * The following new training techniques were proposed: discriminative fine-tuning, slanted triangular learning rates and gradual unfreezing

 Both the model and the training method showed how to successfully apply pre-training and how to use pre-training models in NLP.